Esri/navigator-integration/README.md

 `travelmode`: Specifies the transportation method.

-The following example URL displays directions to Esri generated based on the Trucking Time travel mode:
+The following example URL displays directions to Esri that were generated based on the Trucking Time travel mode:

 ```
 arcgis-navigator://?stop=380+New+York+St,+Redlands,+CA&stopname=Esri&travelmode=Trucking+Time